 10. Kurraba Oval Park, Berkeley Vale

 The Kurraba Oval Park has a lot to offer families with children of multi ages and abilities.

 It’s fenced along the road and open to the oval, so it feels like a safe space for your kids to play.
 The ground cover is predominantly soft-fall rubber, so your kids won’t get banged up or mulch in their sandals: high five, Central Coast Council, for that.

 There are swings, slippery dips, coloured peek-a-boo windows and a little bike/scooter path.
-Adults can escape the heat and retreat to the large shelter, but the play equipment is very exposed, so don’t forget your hats and sunnies.
+Adults can escape the heat and retreat to the large shelter and there is now some shade covering some of the play equipment, but we still recommend you bring hats and sunnies as it can feel quite exposed.
 We loved the small natural zone of rocks and logs to balance on and the gorgeous sculptural wombat that kids are invited to climb on and cuddle.